 11) Following (1998)

-The film has a non-linear narrative, chronologically the first time for Nolan, making the best use of its odd runtime.
-Even at 70 minutes, Following is comprehensive and way intense than an average length feature.
+The film had a non-linear narrative, chronologically the first time for Christopher Nolan, allowing the best use of its odd runtime.
+At 70 minutes, it was as much comprehensive and intense as an average length feature.

-Quite shockingly, Tenet is the first Christopher Nolan movie that disappoints.
-And it is disappointing solely by Nolan’s own standards.
+This may come as a shocker, but Tenet is the first Christopher Nolan film that disappoints.
+And it is disappointing by Nolan’s own standards.